 The Kent Invicta Chamber of Commerce website has created its own Brexit Hub.

 The BCC is helping businesses to consider how they can plan for the future.
-Visit the Brexit page of their website for more information.
+Visit the Brexit page of the BCC website for more information.

 The FSB provides a range of information aimed at smaller businesses, with a Brexit introduction on their website.

 The county council has provided advice for businesses in general, and specifically for food businesses: